t1lear00/tietoliikenteensovellusprojekti/README.md

 - Create arduino code that reads sensor data and prints it to serial monitor
 - Get arduino to send data to database
 - Filter that data for machinelearning algorythm
+- fetch data from database with python script
 - make 4-means algorythm for center datapoints
 - make confusion matrix